-Monday Through Weber Canyon in the early morning . . . through Odgen, Utah . . . a brief stop at Salt Lake City, then skirting the Great Salt Lake . . . traveling southward and seaward.
+Monday Through Weber Canyon in the early morning . . . through Ogden, Utah . . . a brief stop at Salt Lake City, then skirting the Great Salt Lake . . . traveling southward and seaward.
 The day passes rapidly, pleasantly . . . chatting with interesting companions, watching the scenery glide by, and enjoying the superb meals for which Union Pacific is famous.

 Tuesday A great day-your first in glorious, sunny California!
 You stop at Riverside, where you leave your train and go to the beautiful Glenwood Mission Inn for breakfast.
-Afterward you take time to inspect the many details of its galleries, its historic relics, its fine Spanish architecture.
+Afterward you take time to inspect the many details of its galleries, its historic relics, its fine

+Spanish architecture.
 Then an exciting motor tour to the south . . . through enchanting stretches of palm and eucalyptus . . . with mountain peaks in view at almost every turn . . . past beautiful Lake Elsinore . . . to San Diego and to your headquarters at the U. S. Grant Hotel.

-After luncheon at the hotel, perhaps with a short siesta following, you're off on another trip . . . through San Diego's Old Town . . . past Balboa Park . . . visiting Ramona's Marriage Place and the Wishing Well . . . then across the ferry to North Island and down through Coronado and Silver Strand . . . then across the International Border into Mexico, to Tijuana . . . then to Agua Caliente where you have dinner and remain for a while to enjoy the colorful dancing and floor show . . . and back to your hotel in the romantic glamour of a California night.
+After luncheon at the hotel, perhaps with a short siesta following, you're off on another trip . . through San Diego's Old Town . . . past Balboa Park . . . visiting Ramona's Marriage Place and the Wishing Well . . . then across the ferry to North Island and down through Coronado and Silver Strand . . . then across the International Border into Mexico, to Tijuana where you have dinner and remain for a while to enjoy the colorful dancing and floor show . . and back to your hotel in the romantic glamour of a California night.

-Wednesday The day is yours . . . and the California Pacific International Exposition beckons you to Balboa Park.
+Wednesday The day is yours... and the California Pacific International Exposition beckons you to Balboa Park.
 Here in a setting of rich tropical vegetation that is reputedly one of the most beautiful parks in the world, are the stately Spanish buildings that house the exposition.
-Miles of interesting exhibits, carefree amusements, foreign villages, inviting dine-and-dance places stretch out before you-beauty, imagination and thrills everywhere you go . . . the day will seem far too short.
+Miles of interesting exhibits, carefree amusements, foreign villages, inviting dine-and-dance places stretch out before you-beauty, imagination and thrills everywhere you go ... the day will seem far too short.

 Thursday You're up early and off for Los Angeles on one of California's most celebrated highways-and no region in America possesses more spectacularly beautiful motor roads than California.
-A palm-bordered boulevard unwinds before you . . . fragrant orange groves and rolling, vine-clad hills are passed . . . mountains appear in the distance . . . and to your left there is, much of the time, the mighty Pacific, its surf pounding on the shore.
-Point Loma is your first stop . . . lovely La Jolla comes next . . . then San Juan Capistrano with time to inspect this picturesque old mission . . .
-Long Beach, and finally Los Angeles about noon.
-You lunch at the Biltmore, your hotel while in Los Angeles, and in the late afternoon there is an interesting tour of the quaint foreign sections of the city . . . the exotic Mexican quarter, and colorful Chinatown . . . then dinner at a well-known Hollywood restaurant . . . and an early evening motor trip up Lookout Mountain for a view of California's sun setting in a flame of glory out over the Pacific.
+A palm-bordered boule-vard unwinds before you . . . fragrant orange groves and rolling, vine-clad hills are passed . . mountains appear in the distance . . . and to your left there is, much of the time, the mighty Pacific, its surf pounding on the shore.
+Point Loma is your first stop . . lovely La Jolla comes next . . . then luncheon at La Valencia Hotel . . .
+San Juan Capistrano with time to inspect this picturesque old mission . .
+Long Beach, and finally Los Angeles and the Biltmore Hotel, your headquarters.
+Dinner and floor show at the Biltmore Bowl, the rendezvous of movie stars and other notables.
+Cover charge is included.

+San Francisco . . . looking out across the bay